medullan/saml-idp/README.md

 PEM files that contain the header `-----BEGIN CERTIFICATE-----` can also be converted to  just the public key which is a file with just the `-----BEGIN PUBLIC KEY-----` header

-`openssl x509 -pubkey -noout -in cert.pem > pub.key`
+`openssl x509 -pubkey -noout -in idp-public-cert.pem > idp-public-key.key`

 ## Passing key/cert pairs from environment variables